Lance-Tsui/steganography/README.md

 ## Purpose

-As chatting in web is censored by Chinese government, we developed this tool and post it to the web (https://smallcrypt.com)
+As chatting in web is censored by Chinese government, we developed this tool and post it here.

 To free Chinese citizens from censorship.
 All the functions are free.